dohiam/Simpio/doc/pio_programming.md

 Reading GPIO (pin) values is accomplished using the IN instruction.
 One might think that this instruction would take a pin number as an argument, but which pin(s) to read is actually specified using a configuration statement:

 ```
-.config in_pins 1 2
+.config in_pins 1
 ```

 "in_pins" indicates that this configuration statement is for input pins.
 There is a separate config statement to specify which  pins to use for output.
-The first numeric argument says what is the starting, or base, pin, and the second numeric argument specifies how many pins are to be used for input.
-So the above statement says that pins 1 & 2 are input pins.
+The first numeric argument says what is the starting, or base, pin.

 Given the above config statement, the following IN statement: